yogdarda-art/sanchai-weather-app/README.md

 Click **Ask**
 The app responds with "The weather in Pune is clear with a temperature of xx.x°C(depending on the live temp)."

+**Photos of the execution have been added in the screenshots folder.**